akhikhl/gretty/README.md

 "port" defines TCP-port used by Jetty for incoming HTTP-requests.

-"stopPort" defines TCP-port used by gretty-plugin to communicate between jettyStart(War) and jettyStop tasks.
+"stopPort" defines TCP-port used by gretty-plugin to communicate between jettyStart(War) and jettyStop/jettyRestart tasks.

 "contextPath" defines context path for the web-application (defaults to project name). "contextPath" affects only jettyRun[War], jettyStart[War] tasks.
 If you assemble WAR file and deploy it